Safe Use of Medicines During Pregnancy & Lactation

 Preconception Information and Counselling of Women

-The European Board and College of Obstetrics and Gyneacology (EBCOG) recommends that young women talk to their doctor even before stopping anti-conception measures as this is an important opportunity to discuss healthy lifestyles (stop smoking, alcohol consumption, have a healthy diet to achieve a normal BMI before getting pregnant), update the vaccination status, start folic acid to reduce the risk of spina bifida and to discuss preventive measures to avoid fetotoxic infections in pregnancy such as toxoplasmosis, cytomegalovirus (CMV) or hepatitis B. Preconception is also a time to motivate young women and future mothers to do the best for their baby.
-It is an opportunity for doctor and patient to go through the past medical history and check which medicines or supplements have been taken, tc.
+The European Board and College of Obstetrics and Gyneacology (EBCOG) recommends that young women talk to their doctor even before stopping anti-conception measures as this is an important opportunity to discuss healthy lifestyles (stopping smoking, reducing alcohol consumption, having a healthy diet to achieve a normal BMI before getting pregnant), update the vaccination status, start folic acid to reduce the risk of spina bifida, and to discuss preventive measures to avoid fetotoxic infections in pregnancy such as toxoplasmosis, cytomegalovirus (CMV) or hepatitis B. Preconception is also a time to motivate young women and future mothers to do the best for their baby.
+It is an opportunity for doctor and patient to go through the past medical history and check which medicines or supplements have been taken, etc.[xxii]

-1) Improve information and advice for health professionals, mothers and pregnant women to ensure safe use of medicines during pregnancy and lactation.
+- Improve information and advice for health professionals, mothers, and pregnant women to ensure safe use of medicines during pregnancy and lactation.

-6) Highlight the importance of preconception health and the need to improve information about medicines use during pregnancy by mobilising patient organisations, health NGOs, the public health and health care community.
+- Highlight the importance of preconception health and the need to improve information about medicine use during pregnancy by mobilising patient organisations, health NGOs, as well as the public health and health care community.

-8) Empower and support young women and future mothers during preconception, pregnancy and post-delivery to take preventative measures, to make lifestyle changes and to review their past medical history, medicines or supplement taken with their health professional for the benefit of themselves and their baby.
+- Empower and support young women and future mothers during preconception, pregnancy, and post-delivery to take preventative measures, to make lifestyle changes and to review their past medical history, medicines or supplement taken with their health professional for the benefit of themselves and their baby.

 Hildrun Sundseth, EIWH President